 Coordination of care

 The Seasons Hospice Tulsa team of expert doctors, nurses, specialists and volunteers coordinates and supervises all care 7 days a week, 24 hours a day.
 Our team is responsible for making sure that all involved services share information.
-This may include the inpatient facility, the doctor, and other community professionals, such as pharmacists, clergy, and funeral directors.
+This may include the inpatient facility, the doctor, and other community professionals, such as pharmacists, dentist, clergy, and funeral directors.
 You and your caregivers are encouraged to contact your Tulsa hospice care team if you’re having a problem, any time of the day or night.
 There’s always someone on call to help you with whatever may arise.
 Hospice care assures you and your family that you are not alone and can get help at any time.